-Toyota Prius (2003 – 2009)
+Toyota Prius (2003 – 2009) At A Glance

 Drive into the future.
 Tomorrow's car today.
 Car of the next decade now.
 We've all heard this kind of hype before.
 Except in the shape of the new Toyota Prius II it all happens to be true.